Using Caché with ODBC

-This chapter describes how to enable logging when you need to perform troubleshooting.
+This chapter describes some tools you can use to perform troubleshooting.
 It discusses the following topics:

 Enable logging only when you need to perform troubleshooting.
 You should not enable logging during normal operation, because it will dramatically slow down performance.

 On Windows, to enable logging for an ODBC data source, you generally use the

 screen (within the Windows Control Panel).
 To access this screen, open the Windows Control Panel, open the Administrative Tools

 .
 Or open the Windows Control Panel and then double-click